 As CIO, your main goal is to find a development partner who understands strategy and in particular, enterprise app strategy.

 Your development partner should take the time to understand your business needs and decide how best to bring benefit to the process.
 You’ll want your partner to challenge your assumptions but support your overall decisions.

-You’ll naturally have a number of questions at the outset of your enterprise app development project such as those below.
+You'll naturally have a number of questions at the outset of your enterprise app development project such as those below.
 The app development partner should be able to answer all of these questions comprehensively.
 In doing so they should advise if an app is the right strategy for your business and how best to achieve this.

 Do we even need an app?

 Are there security concerns with putting our data on mobile devices?

 How do we distribute apps to just our team?

 Is there a cross-platform way we can develop?

 How do we integrate with our existing systems?